Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Curl/finding.rst

 Find corresponding Sympy, SciPy, mpmath, or NumPy function
 ===========================================================

-In the last section, we wrote ``Curl`` in Mathics and arranged and put it in a place where it would get loaded.
+In the last section, we wrote ``Curl`` in Mathics3 and arranged and put it in a place where it would get loaded.

 However we only added forms for the two and three dimensional